Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

 - [x] When using `Bunsen Burner`, the `Arrange`, `Act`, and the `Assert` sections are separated
 - [x] No need to add comments to separate the sections
-- [x] You can have predicates in the `Assert` section.
+- [x] You can have predicate expressions in the `Assert` section.
 This is not possible without using `Bunsen Burner`
-- [x] The function chaining pattern, makes it easier to read, and understand the test
+- [x] The function chaining pattern, makes it easier to read, and understand the "flow" of the test
-- [x] By using function chaining pattern, the data flow is flown from the `Arrange` to the `Act`, and then to the `Assert` sections

 ### Division by zero